arp242/lpeg.vim/README.md

 This is heavily based on the LPeg integration in the [vis] editor, which in turn is heavily based on [Scintillua].

-Right now this is a prototype, but it seems to work well.
-I've been using it for the last few days in real-world usage, and haven't found any problems thus far.
+This is pretty experimental; I wrote this last year, got a bit bored with it, and haven't worked much on it since.
+It seems to work fairly decently, but probably quite a few rough edges.

 Installation
 ------------